De-registering (closing) a company

-Under any condition or circumstance where the Company Registry feels that the business is not in operation or is not carrying out any business, they would strike the name of the company off the Company Registry.
+Under any condition or circumstance where the Companies Registry feels that the business is not in operation or is not carrying out any business, they would strike the name of the company off the Companies Registry.
 And as soon as the name of the firm gets struck off the Companies Register, it would be dissolved.
 Striking off is a legal power bestowed on the Registrar, a company cannot apply for striking off.

 Winding Up a Company

 Another process of closing a company in Hong Kong is winding up.
 It is the process of settling the accounts of the business and eventually liquidating the assets of the business to make the distribution of the total assets to its members and dissolving the company.
 Moreover, there are two paths to wind up the business for closing the company in Hong Kong – compulsory winding up or voluntary winding up.

 The voluntary winding up of the company can be initiated by with the creditors or the members (shareholders).
 The government itself proceeds the compulsory winding up method, and it takes place when the Hong Kong Court orders the compulsory winding up of the company.

 Which Company can get Deregistered in Hong Kong?

 In Hong Kong, to deregister a company, it has to be a local private company by guarantee or a local limited company.
 This is since these are the only types of businesses that have the eligibility to get deregistered.
 Other than this, the company has to be listed in the Companies Ordinance either under the section 749(2) or the Part XI.
 Moreover, the company has to also be a firm that is a solvent business.

 How to de-register a company